stefano-u/uwubot/README.md

 ## Deploying
 In order to put this in your Discord server, you will have to run the `uwubot.py` Python script in a local machine first.
 I ran this in a Raspberry Pi 4B so that it was always active.
-Please follow the steps here to get your bot setup: https://discordpy.readthedocs.io/en/latest/discord.html.
+Please follow the steps here to get your bot set up: https://discordpy.readthedocs.io/en/latest/discord.html.